May car loans remain surprisingly cheap

 Borrowers with excellent credit are eligible for lots of juicy discount loans that carmakers offer through their lending divisions, such as GM Financial and Honda Financial Services.

-At least seven brands are offering 0%, for as long as 72 months.
+At least eight brands are offering 0%, for as long as 72 months.

 Bankrate's Auto Loan Calculator can help you make the right choice and save the most.